Knoblauchpilze/chat-server/README.md

 - using websockets
 - using SSE

 Each solution has advantages and drawbacks.
-During the research phase, some projects stood out.
-One which
+During the research phase, some projects stood out:

 - [go-random-chat](https://github.com/minghsu0107/go-random-chat), a fully scalable chat app with backend and frontend relying on websockets
 - [gorilla chat example](https://github.com/gorilla/websocket/tree/main/examples/chat), using websockets